 I have learned that I can be at times unreasonably short-tempered and unpleasant to be around.
 I’m not proud of this (there goes the “inspiring hero” image for good!) but it seems to happen when I’ve reached the edges of my coping capacity and something pushes me beyond them.

-I’ve learned about the depths of compassion and kindness in the world, a learning that is especially important now, when as a country we are experiencing what seems to be an unprecedented surge of hateful acts.
+I’ve learned about the depths of compassion and kindness in the world, a learning that is especially important now, when we are experiencing what seems to be an unprecedented surge of hateful acts in our country.
 It helps remind me that hate crimes and discriminatory executive orders are not our country’s whole story.
 It helps me hold on to the vision of the better world we can all create, that place in which we all can be better humans.

 About Taking an Active Role